 The following guidelines are applicable to DePauw University employees who would like to participate in the Tuition Exchange.

-- Eligible Dependent: A dependent child of a full-time benefit eligible employee who has met the two-year continuous employment requirement is considered eligible for the TE program.
+A dependent child of a full-time benefit eligible employee who has met the two-year continuous employment requirement is considered eligible for the TE program.
 Eligibility is meant to extend to natural children, legally adopted children and step-children (married or unmarried).
 Dependent children shall be those defined by the dependent support test rules of the Internal Revenue Code of the United States of America.
 Eligibility does not extend to foreign exchange students, foster children or married children’s spouses or children.
-Scholarships will not be provided to dependent children beyond the age of twenty-five (25).

 In determining eligibility for the TE benefit, the student must apply for all state and/or federal aid for which he/she may be eligible.

-If the number of applications received exceeds the number of slots, prospective candidates will be selected as follows:
+If the number of applications received exceeds the number of slots which DePauw is willing to sponsor for the respective academic year, prospective candidates will be selected as follows:

-- First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
-A student must be recertified annually to ensure continued TE scholarship eligibility.
+First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
 The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year if the student intends to withdraw from the institution or transfer to another institution.

 Second priority will be given to prospective candidates based upon employment seniority of the employee up to the limit on the number of certified students selected by DePauw University.
 Seniority is based upon years of continuous full-time service at DePauw University.
 In the event prospective candidates have equal seniority, ranking will be based on the date of submission of the application.
 A lottery system will be implemented in the case of employees with equal seniority submitting an application on the same date.